 Overall, the product is very durable and hard to tear, but you’ll still be able to cut it down to size with a utility knife.
 As for the installation process, you simply need to unroll the underlayment (perpendicular to the direction of the flooring) keeping the separate pieces as close as possible to each other.
 There doesn’t seem to be any gluing or taping involved with this installation, either!

-User reviews are very positive, even though this is the priciest option on my list, at $0.66 per square foot.
+User reviews are very positive, even though it comes at a reasonable $0.55 per square foot.

 Now that you’ve hopefully picked out your soundproof underlayment, you may be asking: what’s next?
 Well, you could either return your flooring, or use the Green Glue plywood sandwich I mentioned at the beginning of the article.
 Most of these products will greatly reduce the sound of footsteps, but you can’t very well leave your floors bare.

 To further soundproof your floors, as well as reduce the echo in the room, you can try some of the tips I laid out in my floor soundproofing article:

 - Use thick and dense carpets and rugs.

 - Put a soft floor mat under the rug.